-Trusts and foundations
+Trusts

-11 Does your jurisdiction recognise trusts?
+12 Does your jurisdiction recognise trusts?

-Trusts are recognised in Japan, and are regulated by the Trust Act.
-In general, trusts can be established by settlors transferring their properties to trustees who then hold legal title to the properties for the benefit of the beneficiaries, who may or may not be the settlors.
+Trusts are recognised in Japan and are regulated by the Trust Act.
+In general, trusts can be established by settlors transferring their properties to trustees, who then hold legal title to the properties for the beneficiaries, who may or may not be the settlors.
 Trust properties, the legal title of which has been transferred from settlors to trustees, become remote from the settlors' bankruptcy.
 If the property to be transferred to a trustee falls under a category of assets that are capable of being registered in Japan (such as real property and patents), then the transfer of titles to such assets must, for purposes of perfection against third parties, be registered.

-Trustees manage or dispose of trust property in accordance with certain trust objectives, and carry out the necessary acts to achieve such objectives in accordance with the trustees' duties (such as the duties of care and loyalty).
-Although trust properties are incapable of being legal entities, they must be segregated from trustees' own properties, and must be kept free from seizure by trustees' own creditors and bankruptcy.
-There are three methods by which to establish a trust in Japan:
+Trustees manage or dispose of trust property in accordance with certain trust objectives and carry out the necessary acts to achieve such objectives in accordance with the trustees' duties, such as the duties of care and loyalty.
+Although trust properties are incapable of being legal entities, they must be segregated from the trustees' own properties, and they must be kept free from seizure by the trustees' own creditors and bankruptcy.
+There are three methods by which a trust may be established:

-- a trust established by way of a contract between the settlor and trustee; - a trust established by way of the will of a settlor; and - a trust established by way of a declaration (where the settlor declares, in a notarised deed or such other prescribed form, that it manages or disposes of property in accordance with certain objectives and carries out the necessary acts to achieve such objectives).
+- by way of a contract between the settlor and the trustee; - by way of the will of the settlor; and - by way of a declaration whereby the settlor declares, in a notarised deed or another prescribed form, that it will manage or dispose of property in accordance with certain objectives and will carry out the necessary acts to achieve such objectives.

-Additionally, trusts governed by the laws of another jurisdiction may be recognised in Japan (although the validity of such trusts is ultimately determined by a Japanese court in the event of disputes regarding these trusts).
+Additionally, trusts governed by the laws of another jurisdiction may be recognised in Japan; however, the validity of such trusts is ultimately determined by a Japanese court in the event of disputes regarding these trusts.